Here is a conversational evangelism tip I use on a frequent basis: I dig for the question that is behind the question, emotion, or statement.

 Evangelism tip: Pray between conversations

 Over the course of the next few months, our paths did not cross.
-But even then, I didn’t stop praying for the Lord to intervene.
+But even then, I did not stop praying for the Lord to intervene.
 I asked the Lord to reveal Himself to my new friend.

 When we met again at the coffee shop, he informed me of how he had come to the place of forgiving the church.

-The fruit of that step is that he and I can now have intelligent discussions about faith.
-He continues to explore Christianity and the claims of Christ on his life.
+The fruit of that step is that he and I can now have deeper discussions about faith.
+He continues to explore Christianity and the claims of Christ upon his life.

 The 1st Question Led to the Conversation